boylesoftware/x2node-rsparser/README.md

 ## Usage

-Instances of the `ResultSetParser` class provided by the module are created using the module's `createResultSetParser` function.
+Instances of the `ResultSetParser` class provided by the module are created using the module's `getResultSetParser` function.
 An instance of the `ResultSetParser` can be configured once for a specific result set structure and then used to parse one result set at a time, accumulating extracted records in an internal array.
 Here is a simple example that uses [mysql](https://www.npmjs.com/package/mysql):

 ```javascript
 const mysql = require('mysql');